 The rear half of the port side of the vessel lies flat, preserved in the sand.
 The wreck includes the six aftermost gun ports on the main gun deck, five of which still have 32-pounder guns pointing through them, with their breech ends uppermost.
 The ship's structure appears to be complete from the top of the gun ports on the upper gun deck to the turn of the bilge well below the waterline.

 Today, the site consists of a bow site, debris trail and stern.
-The debris trail so far consists of timber, metalwork, lead scuppers, cannon balls, cannon and other small finds.
+The debris trail so far consists of timber, metalwork, lead scuppers, cannon balls, cannon and other small finds, such as pulley sheaves, copper nails, ropes, and buttons belonging to those on board.
 A large proportion of the port side stern is believed to survive on the seabed and there are various outlying artefacts.
 Framing and deck timbers, brass gunlocks, pulley block cheeks and sheaves, spoons, scissors, wine bottles, medical flasks, pottery shards and leather shoes have all been recovered from the site.
-These items are now on display at the Isles of Scilly Museum.
+Some of these items are now on display at the Isles of Scilly Museum.